- the level of council tax benefit was reduced by 30%

 The council has the power to award a discount for a period of time it thinks is reasonable and it can choose to reduce the amount of council tax payable.

 A fixed discount, currently set at 25%, is available when there are fewer than two liable persons.
-Some people are automatically disregarded when counting the number of residents for this purpose, such as full-time students.
+Some people may be (upon application) disregarded when counting the number of residents for this purpose, such as full-time students.

 A single person discount will be awarded if you are the sole adult occupier over the age of 18.
 If you have a partner or other person who normally lives with you and they are living away or temporarily absent, you will not be entitled to a discount.